nhanitk14dev/filament-menu-builder/README.md

 ## Menuable

 You can create relationships between menu items and your models.
-To enable this feature, you need to add the `Menuable` trait to your model.
+To enable this feature, you need to add the `Menuable` trait to your model and implement the `getMenuLinkAttribute` method.

 ```php
 use Biostate\FilamentMenuBuilder\Traits\Menuable;